Summer 2014 Schedule

 Independent Study/Special Project

-If you expect to register for an independent study or special project course for the Spring 2014 semester, please complete and return the Independent Study/Project form as soon as possible.
+If you expect to register for an independent study or special project course for the Summer 2014 semester, please complete and return the Independent Study/Project form as soon as possible.
 This form is used to describe your project and gather the appropriate signatures.
 Registrations for independent study/special project courses cannot be processed without submission of this form.
-For the Spring 2014 semester, all necessary documents must be received by the EP Dorsey Office by February 10, 2014, the mail in deadline.
+For the Summer 2014 semester, all necessary documents must be received by the EP Dorsey Office by June 10, 2014, the mail in deadline.
 Any project forms submitted after the above deadline will NOT be accepted.
 Independent study/special project courses must be completed by the end of the term.

 Virtual Live Format